aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 One ([#92](https://github.com/aiidateam/aiida-agents/pull/92)) was overtaken by my mentor's equivalent change once `aiida-core` 2.9 was released.
 One ([#70](https://github.com/aiidateam/aiida-agents/pull/70)) was folded into a later pull request.

-One piece of finished work is not yet open as a pull request: folding `check` and `warm` into a single `doctor` command with `--only` and `--warm` flags ([#75](https://github.com/aiidateam/aiida-agents/issues/75)).
-It waits on a related change of my mentor's that touches the same command.

 ### What is left to do

 The gap I would close first is **an end-to-end test against a real DFT calculation**.